About Our Team

 Who Can Join?

 Any Fresno State Student can join Fresno State’s Mock Trial team.
 However, due to AMTA regulations, there is a limited number of positions for tournament-competition members.
 Intramural competitions will be open to all members and teams regularly cycle through different students giving everyone an opportunity to prove their skill.
 The process of constructing a case can seem daunting at first, but with the help of other students and dedication, anyone can quickly develop the necessary skills of a competent trial attorney or witness.

 If Mock Trial sounds like something you might be interested in, we strongly encourage you to contact our recruitment chair, or one of our coaches.
 We practice twice a week.
-We have class in the Social Science Building every Wednesday night from 6:00 to 9:00, and every Saturday morning from 9:00 to 12:00.
+We have class in the Science II Building every Wednesday night from 6:00 to 9:00 p.m., and in the Social Science Building every Saturday morning from 9:00 a.m. to 12:00 p.m.

 Numerous members of Fresno State Mock Trial have gone on to have successful careers in their respective fields.
 One such student is Lyndsie Russell, who now volunteers as one of our coaches.
 Lyndsie competed in Fresno State Mock Trial for four years, until graduating in 2012.
 Lyndsie went on to attend USC Gould School of Law—a prestigious top-twenty law school—and graduated in 2015.
 Currently, Lyndsie is a successful attorney who practices at Miles, Sears & Eanni Law Firm, located in Fresno.

 Max Bozarth, Tournament Director

 Donate/Support Mock Trial